RyWheliss96/sqlalchemy-challenge/README.md

 ## Contents of the Repository
 The analysis is found in the "SurfsUp" folder under the climatestarter.ipynb file. <br />
 The website creation can be found under the app.py file. <br />
-All data can be found inside of the folder titled data inside of the EmployeeSQL folder
+All data can be found inside of the folder titled "Resources" inside of the "SurfsUp" folder

 ## My Work